-Our topic this half term is ‘Long, Long, Ago’
+Our topic this half term is ‘The Potting Shed’.

 Religious Education is central to all that we do and Collective worship and celebration are an essential part of this.
 Please pray with your children at home and help them learn the school prayers and the Our Father.

 The children will be doing lots of reading as a class, in a group and individually.
-This half term they will be reading a variety of traditional tales and answering questions about them.
-They will discuss what traditional tales have in common.
+This half term they will be reading a variety of fiction and non-fiction text and answering questions about them.
+They will write their own version of Jack and the Beanstalk as well as writing their own acrostic poems based on plants.
 The children will continue to read lots of new words on sight and use their phonic knowledge to sound out new words.
 They will be encouraged to develop their comprehension skills by retelling / discussing texts they have read, predicting what might happen in a story and begin to make inferences on the basis of what is being said and done.

-The children will be constructing exciting sentences using adjectives and building up their use of punctuation.
+The children will continue to construct exciting sentences using adjectives and building up their use of punctuation.
 They will also be using conjunctions (joining words) to extend their sentences.
 The children will have opportunities to write creatively based on traditional stories they have read in class using all the skills they have learnt so far (adding adjectives, conjunctions and using punctuation correctly).

 Vocabulary, Grammar and Punctuation